tfelix/bestia-docs/content/_index.md

 <a class="github-button" href="https://github.com/tfelix/bestia-docs/subscription" data-icon="octicon-eye"
 data-size="large" data-show-count="true" aria-label="Watch tfelix/bestia-docs on GitHub">Watch</a>

-**Congratulations!** You just have found the Developer Documentation of the Bestia-Game.
+**Congratulations!** You just have found the Developer Documentation of Bestia.
 Here you find everything from gamedesign guidlines to engine architecture overview as well as the API documentation to access game resources.

 > **The game currently transforms into a stand-alone client which is currently not available for testing.**

+## Getting Started

+The documentation is split into three main sections:

+1. General Game Design
+2. Client Documentation
+3. Server Documentation

+The infos found in this document should help you to get kickstarted and join the development.
+Depending on where you want to contribute you should read the required sections.
+With the provided guidelines enthusiasts should very easily be able to create contributions from artworks to scripts.

 ## Contributing

 Contributions to both the game design and the game itself (the client and the server) are very welcome!

-The infos found in this document should help you to get kickstarted and join the development.
-As Bestia is a community driven, open game each contribution is welcome.
-With the provided guidelines enthusiasts should very easily be able to create contributions from artworks to scripts.

 You may find a little `Edit this page` link at the bottom of each page.
 If you want to change some game design aspects feel free to give it a try!